 Why HIIT Results Vary Between People

 Starting fitness level.
 A person with low initial cardiovascular fitness typically shows more dramatic early improvements than someone already well-trained, because they have more room for adaptation.
 The training stimulus is relatively more intense for the deconditioned person.
+Gillen et al. (2016, PMID 27115137) observed this in their sedentary participants, who showed pronounced improvements precisely because their baseline was low and the relative training stimulus was correspondingly high.

 Diet quality and caloric balance.
 Body composition changes (fat loss, muscle maintenance) require a sustained caloric deficit for fat loss.
 Exercise without dietary adjustment may produce excellent cardiovascular improvements without visible fat loss.
-The scale is not a good marker of exercise progress — it is a marker of caloric balance.
+The scale is not a good marker of exercise progress; it is a marker of caloric balance.

 Sleep and stress.
 Sleep restriction below 7 hours per night impairs cortisol regulation, reduces muscle protein synthesis rate, and blunts the hormonal signaling that drives adaptation.
 High chronic stress elevates cortisol independently of sleep, which can limit fat mobilization even during adequate training.